kimjune01/kimjune01.github.io/_posts/2016-02-06-sprout-method.md

 1. Close your eyes and make a wish
-2. Write pseudocode to grant that wish
+2. Write some pseudocode that will grant the wish
 3. Turn the pseudocode into method names
 4. Run, and watch as the empty method does nothing
 5. Stare at the method name and sprout method